Boots Adams: Years as company president

 Boots Adams wanted to diversify the company into emerging oil-related industries.
-After Adams became president of Phillips Petroleum, the company increased its acquisition of natural gas mining rights.
-In 1938, natural gas was burnt off at the wellhead as a waste product of oil exploration and the mining rights were cheap.
-The increased share of natural gas mining reserves increased Phillips' profit when the commodity's value more than doubled by the end of World War II.
+After Adams became president of Phillips Petroleum, the company increased its acquisition of methane gas mining rights.
+In 1938, methane gas was burnt off at the wellhead as a waste product of oil exploration and the mining rights were cheap.
+The increased share of methane gas mining reserves increased Phillips' profit when the commodity's value more than doubled by the end of World War II.

 Adams supported a start-up venture called Pace Setter as well.
 He purchased a Pace Setter home and advocated for the concept.
-They sold modern-style homes that used a wide range of natural gas appliances.
-Adams knew of the existing profit potential as the use of natural gas increased.
-By 1955, the Phillips company had a "commanding share" of natural gas reserves, 13.3 trillion cubic feet worth approximately US$931,000,000.
+They sold modern-style homes that used a wide range of gas appliances.
+Adams knew of the existing profit potential as the use of methane gas increased.
+By 1955, the Phillips company had a "commanding share" of methane gas reserves, 13.3 trillion cubic feet worth approximately US$931,000,000.
 Dividends increased, satisfying stockholders, and workers benefited with wage increases commensurate with the company's bottom line.

 Adams employed graduates of a variety of scientific disciplines.
 He advocated that research and technical expertise was needed for companies to compete in the emerging technological society.
 One of the newly hired professionals was Jack Graves, a geologist from the University of Oklahoma.
 Adams tasked Graves to evaluate an oil formation known locally as the Mississippi Chat.
 The evaluation resulted in a significant new discovery of oil.
 Phillips continued using the study over the following three years – striking a lot of new oil as a direct result.

 Adams also diversified the company into the petrochemical industry, creating an additional revenue stream.
 Newly hired chemical engineers were used to research synthetic polymers (specifically petroleum-based polymers).
 He noticed the growth of companies like DuPont and Dow, who were doing well based on the economic value of patents.
 In particular, Adams wanted Phillips to be involved in developing synthetic rubber.

 With significant advancements in place, it was already possible to produce a material similar to rubber.
 It was however, inferior in quality, and cost-prohibitive to produce.
 Adams was concerned because two processes showed an equal potential to emerge as the preferred manner of production.
 One depended on distilling an additive for reactivity, while the other used a petroleum-based reagent.
 Adams was hopeful that rubber would come to be polymerized by petrochemical means.